GianlucaGuarini/Vague.js/README.md

 vague.animate(
   20,
-  // here you can use the jQuery animation options
+  // here you can use the normal jQuery animation options {
-  {
     duration:500
+    easing: 'linear'
   }
 ).done(function(){
 	console.log('Animation finished!');